 The History and Many Uses of Tweezers

-Tweezers as we know them today serve many practical functions, like plucking one’s eyebrows or removing a splinter from the skin.
-They can also be used to manipulate mechanical parts or any other object too small for the human hand to comfortably grab.
-Stamp collectors are known to use tweezers to organize their memorabilia in orderto minimize damage.
+Tweezers as we know them today serve many practical functions, like plucking one’s eyebrows, removing a splinter from the skin, reparing a watch, cooking or performing delicate surgical operations.
+They can also be used to manipulate mechanical parts and generally handle any object too small for the human hand to comfortably grab.

 It is speculated that tweezers come from similar instruments like tongs, pincers and pliers.
 Tweezers mimic the action of the clinching together of a human thumb and finger, performing duties that a person’s hand may not be capable of because of size restraints.
 Called "forceps" in the medical field, this instrument serves as a surgical tool.
 They are used in dental procedures, dissection, surgeries and more.